bilgebavli/job-board-app/README.md

 # Vue.js Job Board App

-This project is a horse racing game implemented using Vue.js and Pinia for state management.
-The game randomly selects 20 horses with different colors and conditions ranging from 1 to 100.
-The race consists of 6 runs, each run starting after the previous one.
-Horses are animated during the race, and the results of each run are displayed in real-time.
+This project is a simple and modern job board application where users can browse job listings, filter them by job title, location, and category, and view detailed information about each job.

 ## Technologies Used
 - Vue.js 3 + Vite,